Khadim Hussain Soomro

-Khadim Hussain Soomro (born 12 September 1975), is a Pakistani jurist serving as a Justice of the Sindh High Court (SHC) since 14 April 2023.
+Khadim Hussain Soomro (born 12 September 1975) is a Pakistani jurist serving as a Justice of the Islamabad High Court (SHC) since his transfer from Sindh High Court on 1 February 2025.

 Career

 His appointment as an additional judge to the SHC took place on 14 April 2023, and he assumed the position of a permanent judge after taking the oath of office on 14 April 2024.